 By monitoring their water impacts, companies can begin to manage associated risks involving regulation, reputation and potential litigation.

-Reporting on water impacts allows companies, investors and governments to make smarter decisions, and a boost to consumer and investor confidence may offer financial returns.
+Reporting on water issues allows companies, investors and governments to make smarter decisions.
+A boost to consumer and investor confidence may offer financial returns.
 Harnessing wastewater is an untapped opportunity that can improve overall business efficiency.

 As COVID-19 presents new and critical global challenges, it is more important than ever that companies protect our vital resources, seize the related business opportunities, and measure and manage long-term risks to ensure resilience to future shocks.